suggydev/git-commit-journal/README.md

 ## Contributing

 This project thrives on your weird ideas.
 Found a bug?
-The AI is probably hungover.
 Open an issue.